Daniel97er/MathBoxIT/README.md

 ## Description:
 Mathematical tools for informatics (A program which I programmed after the mathematics and cryptography lecture to practice math, cryptography and programming) This program is created only to learn and not for efficiency functions.
-No teacher checked the programming functions so there can be errors, to be sure to have correct results use tested programs and nothing here!
+!!!No teacher checked the programming functions so there can be errors, to be sure to have correct results use tested programs and nothing here!!!

 I program this with Python, Flask Framework, Jinja, HTML and CSS.

+## How to use?

 1. Open the Code with Github Codespace or other development environment